Navigating Restrictive Covenants and Trade Secrets in Colorado

 Finally, as with any contract, a non-solicitation/non-competition agreement must be supported by adequate consideration.
 Absent adequate consideration, the agreement will not be enforced.
 As a general rule, offering an applicant a job, or an existing employee a promotion, pay increase, bonus or other new benefit, will be deemed adequate consideration to support a non-competition agreement.
 An employer’s agreement to continue the employment relationship will also suffice, as established by the Colorado Supreme Court’s decision in Lucht’s Concrete Pumping, Inc. v.
 Horner.

-Uniform Trade Secrets Practices Act in Colorado
+The Colorado Uniform Trade Secrets Act (CUTSA)

 Colorado has adopted the Uniform Trade Secret Practices Act, which prohibits and imposes liability for the misappropriation of trade secrets.
 See C.R.S. § 7-74-101.
 The term “trade secret” is defined as any scientific or technical information, design, process, procedure, formula, improvement, confidential business or financial information, listing of names, addresses, or telephone numbers, or other information relating to any business or profession which is secret and of value.
 In determining whether something is a trade secret, courts consider: (1) whether the information is known outside the business; (2) the extent to which the information is known to those inside the business; (3) the efforts by the company to keep the information secret; (4) the value to the company in keeping the information from competitors; (5) the cost to obtain and develop the information; and (6) the amount of time and expense it would take others to acquire and duplicate the information.